Ibasquare/Cyberwalingalaxia2022/doc/installation/macsetup.rst

 Using Qemu as emulator (SLOW)
 =============================

-As mentioned, this approach allows to run Kali x86 on your Mac but since it relied on a emulator, it will be quite slow...
+As mentioned, this approach allows to run Kali x86 (64bits) on your Mac but since it relied on a emulator, it will be quite **slow**...

 Download the Kali VM image